GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
+> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts